StefanoJin/ElaboratoJin/test/lib/googletest/docs/XcodeGuide.md

   1. Edit the "UnitTests" executable and add an environment variable named "DYLD\_FRAMEWORK\_PATH" with a value equal to the path to the framework containing the gtest.framework relative to the compiled executable.
   1. Build and Go.

-The following sections further explain each of the steps listed above in depth, describing in more detail how to complete it including some variations.
+The following sections further explain each of the steps listed above in depth, describing in more detail how to completed it including some variations.

 # Get the Source #